Ronaldo Peña

-Ronaldo Luis Peña Vargas (born 10 March 1997) is a Venezuelan footballer who plays as a forward for Chacarita Juniors, on loan from Universidad Central.
+Ronaldo Luis Peña Vargas (born 10 March 1997) is a Venezuelan footballer who plays as a forward for Portuguesa.

 Club career

 Caracas

 Peña made his debut as a senior with Caracas FC's B-team after coming through the club's youth academy.
 He first appeared with the main squad on 23 February 2014 by starting and scoring in a 4–1 home win Deportivo La Guaira in a Primera División match.
 He appeared in a further three matches for the first team before being loaned to Portuguesa FC on 25 August.

 On 22 July 2015, Peña was loaned to UD Las Palmas for two years.
 After spending nearly nine months without playing a single match for the club due to bureaucratic problems, he made his debut with the C-team on 10 April 2016 by scoring a hat-trick in a 4–0 home routing of CD Becerril.

 Promoted to the reserves ahead of the 2016–17 season, Peña scored another hat-trick in his first game for the side, a 5–0 thrashing of CD Buzanada.

 Ahead of the 2017–18 season, Peña was loaned to Portuguese Primeira Liga side Moreirense.
 He made his debut for Moreirense on August 6, scoring in the 83rd minute to give Os verdes e brancos a 1–1 draw with Vitória Setúbal.
 He had 3 goals and 2 assists from 30 games across all competitions, helping Moreirense finish 15th in the league and avoid relegation by 2 points.